fksvs/hash_table/README.md

 ### add data with a key

->key and data is (void *), so you can use any type for key and data

      hash_table *add_entry(hash_table *table, void *key, size_t key_size,
              void *data, size_t data_size,
              int (*cmp)(void *a,void *b));